technicalpickles/agentic-container/docs/user-management.md

 During development, we investigated two approaches for managing permissions in extension Dockerfiles:

-1. **Group-based permissions**: Create a shared group allowing both root and vscode users to write to tool directories
+1. **Group-based permissions**: Create a shared group allowing both root and agent users to write to tool directories
-2. **Explicit USER switching**: Use `USER root` for privileged operations, `USER vscode` for everything else
+2. **Explicit USER switching**: Use `USER root` for privileged operations, `USER agent` for everything else

 ### Investigation Results